azoth-lang/azoth.tools.bootstrap/Compiler.Types/README.md

 Note: plain types used to be called antetypes and that term is still being cleaned up in the codebase.

+## Conventions

+This project doesn't prefix interfaces used as traits with "`I`".
+This is because the class/interface hierarchy for types is so complex and really needs traits.
+As such it is often the case that base classes should be equivalent to traits and that it isn't always obvious which should be used where.

+Also, this project does not declare the `==` operator for types because it cannot be declared on interfaces.
+When `==` was used, there had been bugs where `==` was used to compare types when `.Equals()` was needed because they happened to be accessed through interfaces.
+This inconsistency was confusing and error prone.

 ## Definitions

 *Unbound Generic Type*